sunpy/sunpy.org/project/roles.rst

 Community Role Descriptions
 ===========================

-This section describes each of the SunPy projects community (non-board) roles, and lists the current holder(s) of that role.
+This section describes each of the SunPy projects community (executive) roles, and lists the current holder(s) of that role.
+Community members can also participate by being members of the board.
-Roles with no holder listed are vacant and anyone interested in filling them should contact the lead developer or anyone else with a project role.
+We would like to encourage anyone interested parties to apply to roles which are currently unfilled by contacting  the lead developer or the deputy lead developer.
-There is no limit to how many people can share the responsibilities of a role, if you are interested in a role which is filled, contact the person and ask how you can assist them.
+It is possible for more than one person to share the responsibilities of a role.
+If you are interested in a role which is filled, contact the individual(s) and ask how you can help.

 .. _role_lead-dev: